How the Universe Becomes Self-Aware

 6.2 The Dissolution of Self: Not Always Gentle

-Structurally, Level 4 is similar: the ego-self that seemed so real, so 'us,' is recognised as a construction, an appearance.
+Structurally, Level 4 is similar: the ego-self that seemed so real, so 'us,' is recognised as a construction within an encapsulated world.
+Like a dream character, it was never substantial; it was an appearance within consciousness, not consciousness itself.
 Like the dream-self, it evaporates in the light of what becomes known.
 There is no one there to receive the prize of enlightenment; when the game is won, the game is over.

 6.3 The Ongoing Nature of Awakening

 The 4th Matrix film (Matrix Resurrections) captures this truth brilliantly: Neo, who already woke up, is pulled back in.
 The Matrix has rebuilt itself around him.
 He has to wake up again.
-And the implication is clear: this is the nature of the game.
-The Matrix-the thought world-is relentless; it keeps reconstituting.
-Freedom isn't escape from this dynamic; it's becoming skilled at navigating it.
+And the implication is clear: this is the nature of the process.
+The thought world is relentless; it keeps reconstituting.
+Freedom isn’t escape from this dynamic; it’s becoming skilled at navigating it.

 True mastery is not permanent residence in presence, nor rigid avoidance of the thought world.
-It is the capacity to oscillate between states with increasing fluidity-to enter the thought world when useful and return to presence with ease, without getting stuck in either.
-What develops over time is not the elimination of the thought world but decreasing rigidity: less attachment to any particular state, more confidence in one's ability to navigate.
+It is the capacity to oscillate between states with increasing fluidity - to enter the thought world when useful and return to presence with ease, without getting stuck in either.
+What develops over time is not the elimination of the thought world but decreasing rigidity: less attachment to any particular state, more confidence in one’s ability to navigate.
+Mastery is becoming increasingly skillful at the oscillation itself.

 7. Implications for Artificial Systems